douxxtech/kye/README.md

 Kye is your ultimate weapon against broken processes.

 ### What ?
-Kye allows you to kill **ALL** the processes from an user, to completly eliminate the his existance.
+Kye allows you to kill **ALL** the processes from an user, to completly eliminate his existance.

 ### Installation
 Run this command on your linux / darwin operating system: